austinesparza/JonesLab/2025jul10_1040_RStudio_LeftJoin_dbsnpVariantAnnotation_clinvar.md

 | CHROM + POS + ID      | `CHROM`, `POS`, `ID`         | 3931 (after dedup) | Best rsID-resolution method | Requires ID normalization              |

-## Evaluation of Annotation Duplication in Joined Dataset
+## Section 1: Evaluation of Annotation Duplication in Joined Dataset

 The table below summarizes key statistics used to evaluate annotation inflation in the joined dataset.
 Because individual rsIDs can map to multiple ClinVar entries, the total number of matched rows can significantly exceed the number of unique variant sites.
 We assessed this duplication to justify the use of a deduplicated summary for accurate interpretation of clinical significance distributions.